-Managers today need a variety of skills including both technical and people skills.
+Great managers today need a variety of skills including both technical and people skills.
 While there has been a lot written about the soft side of management, what kind of technical skills to great managers need?

 We know that great managers prioritize, are organized, communicate well, measure performance, and develop their people.
 We have found that a good boss communicates with their boss and employees, prevent problems, matches employee skills to jobs, deals with bad employees, shows respect, coaches, is consistent, and rewards good work.

 Cost justifications, budgets, or performance measures are easiest in a spreadsheet like Microsoft Excel.
 And at some point you may have to make a presentation of your project using Microsoft PowerPoint.
 A manager today must master MS-Office or at least enough to communicate their ideas to others.

-A great manager cannot measure performance well unless they understand the basics of analysis, gaining knowledge from information.
+Trends, Risks, and Data Significance.
+A great manager cannot measure performance well unless they understand the basic data analytics, gaining knowledge from information.
 It all starts with trends.
 How do you know if you have a trend?
 That is what data significance is about.
 How many data points does it take to build confidence or reliability?

-A great manager has to understand something about money because the one critical result of any management job is to allocate resources.
-Normally this is money but it can also be people, machines, or time.
+Normally managers allocate money, but money can also be transformed into people, machines, or time.
 Managers make decisions that put people on tasks, which is an allocation of resources.
-Once the resource is allocated, then are you measuring performance to understand your ROI or return on the allocated resource?
+Once the resource is allocated, then are you measuring performance to understand your ROI or return on the allocated resource.

+Tasks, Milestones, Work Breakdown, and Critical Path methods.
 What management job is not a project management job?
 Managers allocate resources (people) to get a task done by a certain time.
 That’s project management.
 A great manager is a great project manager that ensures there is value for money allocated, tasks are completed on time, on budget, and correctly.

+The process approach: Plan, Do, Check, Act is about process.
 In business, everything is a process.
 So a great manager is also a great business process manager.
 Understanding PDCA or Plan, Do, Check, Act is at the heart of process management.
 Great managers plan the work, work the plan, follow-up on the work, and make adjustments to ensure results.

+Internet, Malware, WiFi, Mobile, Messaging, and Email.
 How can any manager work today and not use a computer?
 Great managers search the Internet for competition, benchmarks, and innovative ideas.
 Great managers are technology savvy enough not to download malware or review sensitive data on public WiFi networks using their mobile devices.
 It is a connected world and great mangers are connected to it, not afraid of it.

+Presentation, Writing, Speaking, Facilitating, and Leading.
 Managers cannot communicate well unless they understand effective communication.
 Presenting written plans at project kick-offs, management reviews, or customer events is what a great manager is called upon today.
 You have to be able to communicate your ideas to be a great manager.
 Microsoft PowerPoint is commonly used to present material to others.

+Etiquette, Networking, Dress, Appearance, business cards, remembering names/dates.
 Is etiquette a technical skill?
 As a manager you may have to go out to events with customers, travel to far off destinations, and interact with different types of people.
 Great managers understand how to dress appropriately, eat correctly, and are comfortable in foreign situations.
 The technical side of social skills like dress codes and etiquette can all be learned just as easily as MS-Word.